otto-de/api-guidelines/api-guidelines/global/basic-concepts/rules/should-develop-ui-first-api-second.md

 ---
-type: SHOULD
 id: R000002
 ---

-# develop UI first, API second
+# SHOULD develop UI first, API second

 While the development of additional endpoints is crucial to establish a comprehensive and vital API ecosystem, we do not want to build endpoints upfront without the appropriate use cases.
 In a first step, you should focus on implementing an appropriate UI to identify the requirements and quality factors of the API.